TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Why are indices wrong in shop?
 	- Though perhaps it's for the better?

+- I think we need to let go of the concept that "render_layer" will directly correspond to the stuff in "Separators"

 - Do we really want to expose "wall lighting" option to ground layer even when it will make little sense?
 	- Perhaps make it only appear for the wall layers and all wall flavours will have it on by default